tuck1s/halon-sink/README.md

 # Halon - simple SMTP sink

-Send messages to your sink
+An SMTP sink that you can harmlessly send messages to.
 The `to` and `from` addresses can be anything you wish, as the messages are not relayed to any external destination.

 The following examples use `swaks` to show how to get certain responses from the sink.
 Any other mail system could be used.

 ## Default behavior - message accepted (2xx) response
 ```